A Broadband DLCZ Quantum Memory in Room-Temperature Atoms: Introduction

-Here we present a far off-resonance DLCZ protocol where we exploit spontaneous Raman scattering process to generate and store an excitation rather than taking it as noise.
-We demonstrate a genuine broadband quantum memory that can simultaneously meet aforementioned key features.
-We have observed an unconditional noise level of 0.0001 and a cross-correlation between heralding Stokes photon and retrieved anti-Stokes photon up to 28.
-A violation of Cauchy-Schwarz inequality \cite{Clauser1974} up to 320 standard deviations indicates high-fidelity generation and preservation of non-classical correlation in room-temperature atoms.
-A time bandwidth product of 1400 can be promptly employed to build large-scale quantum networks.
+Here we present FORD protocol where we exploit spontaneous Raman scattering process to generate and store an excitation rather than taking it as noise.
+We demonstrate a genuine broadband quantum memory that can simultaneously meet aforementioned key features (see Supplementary Figure 1, Supplementary Table 1, Note 1 and Note 2 in Supplementary Information).
+We have observed an unconditional noise level (the noise counts divided by the trial number of read process without write process) of $10^{-4}$ and a cross-correlation between heralding Stokes photon and retrieved anti-Stokes photon up to 28.
+A violation of Cauchy-Schwarz inequality \cite{Clauser1974} up to 20 standard deviations indicates high-fidelity generation and preservation of non-classical correlation in room-temperature atoms.
+Furthermore, the achieved cross-correlation in room-temperature atoms exceeds the key boundary of 6 above which quantum correlation are able to violate Bell's inequality \cite{de Riedmatten2006,Bao2012}.
+A time bandwidth product of 700 can be promptly employed to build large-scale quantum networks.